Dark blue background with light blue orbits.

 Transitioning to the New Outlook for Windows starts in January 2025

-The New Outlook for Windows was introduced by Microsoft a couple of years ago and became “Generally Available” in August of this year.
+The New Outlook for Windows was introduced by Microsoft a couple years ago and became “Generally Available” in August of 2024.
 The “New Outlook for Windows” is a big leap from the current version of Outlook (henceforth called “Classic Outlook”).
 The New Outlook for Windows brings the latest features, AI-assisted capabilities, modern and feature-rich client with a simplified Outlook app design.

-Microsoft has announced the transition from the Classic Outlook to the New Outlook for Windows that starts in early 2025 with the Microsoft 365 Business standard and Premium customers.
+Microsoft has announced the transition from the Classic Outlook to the New Outlook for Windows that starts in January 2025 with the Microsoft 365 Business Standard and Premium customers.
 In this blog, we will explore the roll-out timelines and deployment options, and best practices to roll out the new Outlook for Windows to the organization.

 The transition from the Classic Outlook to the New Outlook for Windows